Uganda Safaris

 Tracking Rhino in Ziwa Rhino & Wildlife Ranch.

 Visit Ziwa Rhino & Wildlife Ranch to get up close and personal with Uganda’s only rhinos.
 Walking beside these ancient-looking heavyweights is an exciting experience.
-Additionally, a visit to this well-known location is essential because the money raised goes towards raising rhinos and eventually restoring them into Uganda’s parks.
+Additionally, a visit to this well-known location is essential because the money raised goes towards raising rhinos and eventually restoring them to Uganda Safaris parks.